KML: Using Machine Learning to Improve Storage Systems: 's Architecture

 \subsection{Fundamentals of Core ML library}

 \kml provides primitives for building and extending ML models.
 This involves building algorithms for training ML models (\eg back-propagation, decision-tree induction) and building the mathematical functions needed to implement them.
 The library design allows for seamless extensibility of library functionality.
-Additionally, the library is easily debuggable in user space by ensuring identical behavior of all ML functionality also in kernel space.
+Additionally, our ML functionality is easily debugged in user space as it uses identical code and APIs in kernel space.

-\paragraph{Mathematical and matrix operations} Most machine learning algorithms heavily rely on basic mathematical functions and matrix algebra.
+\paragraph{Mathematical and matrix operations} Most ML algorithms rely heavily on basic mathematical functions and matrix algebra.
 For example, a neural network classifier uses functions such as matrix multiplication/addition, \stt{softmax}, and exponentiation.
-Hence, we implemented kernel versions of such common ML functions.
+Hence, we implemented kernel versions of such common ML functions using well known approximation algorithms.

 \paragraph{Layer and loss-function implementations} One can think of a neural network as a composition of layers and one or more loss functions.
 Many of these building blocks are used across many different neural network architectures.
-Layers like a fully connected layer, ReLU~\cite{nair2010rectified}, or sigmoid are essential components of many neural networks regardless of the end goal; loss functions are also fairly standard across many applications.
-In addition, both layers and loss functions implement two main functionalities, one during the inference (forward) phase and another during the back-propagation phase.
-Our initial implementation is focused on these common components and modes of operation, implementing the forward and back-propagation functionality for the layers and loss functions included in \kml.
+Layers like a fully connected layer, ReLU~\cite{nair2010rectified}, or sigmoid are essential building blocks of many neural networks; loss functions are also fairly common across many applications.
+Both layers and loss functions implement two main functionalities, one during the inference (forward) phase and another during the back-propagation (training) phase.
+We implemented these common components and their forward and back-propagation functionality from scratch in \kml: layer/loss functions, data structures related to the layer/loss, etc.

-Implementing new layers and loss functions in \kml requires implementing the aforementioned functionality for the layer/loss function to be added, as well as a function for initializing the data structures related to the layer/loss (\eg a weight matrix in the fully-connected layer).